Tom Selleck: 1990s and 2000s: TV, film, and advertising

-In the mid-1990s Selleck played the role of Richard Burke, Monica's older boyfriend, beginning at the end of the second season of the TV series Friends.
-Richard was a divorced ophthalmologist who was a friend of Monica's parents, and at first the relationship was hidden from her parents.
+In the mid-1990s, Selleck played the role of Richard Burke, Monica Geller's older boyfriend, beginning at the end of the second season of the TV series Friends.
+Richard was a divorced ophthalmologist, who was a friend of Monica's parents.
+At first, the relationship was hidden from her parents.
 The relationship eventually ended over Richard's reluctance to commit to having children, though Selleck did make a few more appearances in later episodes.
 His decision to star in a six-episode plot of Friends was seen as a digression from the movies back to TV shows and a mistake by his career advisers.
 Selleck recruited a new agent and accepted the part.
 This role earned him an Emmy Award nomination in 2000 for Outstanding Guest Actor in a Comedy Series.